BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 3. Server grabs or builds the requested page
 4. Client receives a page that may requires some processing

 Like the traditional app where new pages are requested from the server, but there is *a lot* more flexibility.
 Fetching new data has first-class support.
 The types of pages available on the server have explicitly defined options and can be entirely ready-to-serve or generated at request-time.

 Like the single page app a page can also still have large portions that need to be processed on the client.

-Unlike the traditional all, this server is *not* stateful.
+This flexibility comes with increased complexity, and unlike the traditional app, this server is *not* stateful.
 It knows nothing about a connection except what is provided in the incoming request.

+## At the End

+None of these approaches are inherently better or worse than the others, and don't let anyone tell you otherwise.
+All have pros and cons.
+One may work better for a particular usecase than another, but you'll have to do your homework once you determine your specific requirements.

+And you should ***definitely*** determine your requirements up front 😉

 ## Further Reading